Lumateperone: Bipolar depression

+Major depressive disorder

+In November 2025, the FDA approved lumateperone for the treatment of major depressive disorder in adults as an adjunctive therapy with an oral antidepressant.

 Adverse effects

 The most common adverse effects (≥5%) were somnolence and dry mouth.

 Lumateperone is associated with a low rate of serum aminotransferase elevations during therapy, but has not been linked to instances of clinically apparent acute liver injury.